 Weed Seeds Require Light For Germinating:

-For shading your soil around the plants, keep it covered with the black plastic, organic mulch, layers of wet newspaper, or a geotextile weed mat.
+For shading your soil around the plants, keep it covered with black plastic, organic mulch, layers of wet newspaper, or a geotextile weed mat.

 Till your soil the first time for bringing the buried weed seeds up, where they can really sprout.
 Wait for two weeks.
 Then till again and this time with the tiller at the shallower setting.
 The 2nd tilling will cut up these weeds without showing more seeds.